minimkrr/Portfilio_Software_Engineering/Week8.md

 Using the label and filtering by the type of media I am able to display only these options.
 I chose to make my radio buttons in C# rather than XAML this time just due to wanting to do something different however doing it in XAML does make the C# page look at little neater.

+The task is now in review and will act on feedback once reviewed.

 Here is a part of my code for filtering the options

 ```
 var AllButton = new RadioButton { Content = "All" };